robotology/gym-ignition/README.md

 ## Setup

+You can start exploring the project opening the [RandomPolicy.ipynb](examples/colab/RandomPolicy.ipynb).

-The installation of Gym-Ignition, given the early status of development, is still not very user-friendly.
+⚠️ The local installation of Gym-Ignition, given the early status of development, is still not very user-friendly.
 We are actively working on it for improving the user experience.

+Follow these initial common steps, and then select the type of installation that you prefer.

+1. Install all the Ignition Robotics suit excluding `ign-gazebo` following the [official documentation](https://ignitionrobotics.org/docs/latest/install).
+1. Install `ign-gazebo` from our [temporary fork](https://github.com/diegoferigo/ign-gazebo).
+1. Install SWIG with `apt install swig`.
+1. Update CMake if you have a version < 3.12 from the [official ppa](https://apt.kitware.com/).

 ### Are you a user?

-1. Install all the Ignition Robotics suit excluding `ign-gazebo` following the [official documentation](https://ignitionrobotics.org/docs/latest/install)

-2. Install `ign-gazebo` from our [temporary fork](https://github.com/diegoferigo/ign-gazebo)

-3. Install Gym-Ignition with `pip install gym-ignition` (preferably in a [virtual environment](https://docs.python.org/3.6/tutorial/venv.html))
+1. Install Gym-Ignition with `pip install gym-ignition` (preferably in a [virtual environment](https://docs.python.org/3.6/tutorial/venv.html))

-4. Execute the following to export the required environment variables:
+1. Execute the following to export the required environment variables:
    ```sh
    # Worlds and models path
    data_path=$(python -c "import gym_ignition_data ; (gym_ignition_data.__path__[0])")